virustotalop/Gravity/README.md

 # Levitate
 Levitate is an awesome and easy to use Command-Library for Bukkit/Spigot-Plugins.<br>
 It allowes you to register commands with arguments, permissions and description in seconds.
-There also i no need to register it in the plugin.yml.
+There also is no need to register it in the plugin.yml.

 #Example
 This is a simple kill command: